KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/basic_usage/choose_objects.rst

 List of Objects table Controls
 ------------------------------

-The List of Objects table has several important controls that can be viewed here.
+The List of Objects table has several important controls that can be viewed `here <https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/interface/panel/list_of_objects_table.html>`__.

 Which objects can be added?
 ===========================